grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 k6chaijs.md

 ## Plugins

 It's possible to extend the default functionality with [Chai plugins](https://www.chaijs.com/plugins/).
-Follow the build instructions on the [project repository](https://github.com/grafana/k6-jslib-k6chaijs).
+To use a plugin or build a Chai version with plugins, follow the instructions in this [example](https://community.k6.io/t/how-to-build-plugins-for-chaijs/5080/3).

 ## Read more